Gupyzer0/Spacelines-Kerbalism/Readme.md

 # Spacelines Kerbalism Config
-A Kerbalism config based on SSS and ROKerbalism to work with BDB
+A Kerbalism config based on Skyhawk Science System and ROKerbalism to work mainly with BDB.

+Other Mods included are:
+- X-20 Moroz.
+- Shuttle Orbiter Construction Kit (SOCK).
+- reDIRECT

 ### Requires
 - Bluedog Design Bureau

 ### Attention
-The following BD_Extras are used and should not be installed.
+The BD_Extras patch "Pafftek/HypergolicBDB" is already implemented and should not be installed.

-- Pafftek/HypergolicBDB